petk/php-build-system/docs/cmake-code-style.md

 within the current scope of CMake code is required.

-CMake function and macro names possess global scope, so it is recommended to prefix them with a project scope, such as `php_`.
+CMake function and macro names possess global scope, so it is recommended to prefix them contextually, for example `php_`.
 It is preferred to adhere to the snake_case style.

 ```cmake
 function(php_function_name argument_name)